Grand Alliance (Bangladesh): 14 Party Alliance

 There is a common confusion that the 14 Party Alliance and the Grand Alliance were the same.
 While the 14 Party Alliance is the "idealistic" political alliance between the Awami League and secular-socialist parties, which is active in everyday politics, the Grand Alliance was a larger electoral alliance before elections.

-Post-revolution Bangladesh
+Aftermath

-Following the ouster of the Awami League due to the July Revolution in August 2024 and its subsequent ban, the alliance has fallen into disarray.
-Many of its top leaders like Rashid Khan Menon and Hasanul Haq Inu were arrested on charges of murder and money laundering.
+Following the ouster of the Awami League due to the July Uprising in August 2024 and its subsequent ban, the alliance has fallen into disarray.
+Many of its top leaders like Rashed Khan Menon and Hasanul Haq Inu were arrested on charges of murder and money laundering.
 Many members of the parties in the alliance have gone underground out of fear of vigilante mobs, indignant at their collaboration with the oppressive regime.
 A petition demanding a ban on the all parties of the Grand Alliance was filed in October 2024 by the student agitators but it was turned down by the Appellate Division.